weewx/weewx/docs/customizing5.md

 WeeWX calculates it automatically for you.

 Calculating new, derived types is the job of the WeeWX XTypes system.
-It can also allow you to add new aggregatioin types.
+It can also allow you to add new aggregation types.

 See the Wiki article [*WeeWX V4 user defined types*](https://github.com/weewx/weewx/wiki/WeeWX-V4-user-defined-types)